MuhamadAjiW/WinApiTrace/README.md

 # WinApiTrace

-Simple suite of Microsoft [Detour](https://github.com/microsoft/Detours)'s sample for API tracing.
-May be modified here and there for other purposes.
-Main credits goes to Microsoft.
+Application of Microsoft [Detour](https://github.com/microsoft/Detours)'s for API tracing.
+Used to gather API data for ransomware detection.

 ## How to Run

 Get the executables on the github [releases](https://github.com/MuhamadAjiW/WinApiTrace/releases).
 1. Unzipped the downloaded file go to the unzipped folder
 2. Open a powershell or terminal
+3. Run `.\sample.exe` to start listening for the calls
-3. Start tracing by calling `.\withdll.exe /d:traceapi.dll <path-to-executable>`
+4. Start tracing by calling `.\withdll.exe /d:traceapi.dll <path-to-executable>` on another terminal
-4. Traced API calls will be printed on the terminal
+5. Traced API calls will be printed on the first terminal

 ## How to Build
 ### Prerequisite